jimenezcorzo/Kubernetes-The-Hard-Way-1.15.3-LXC/docs/05-Provisioning-CA-Generating-TLS-Certificates.md

 The process has 3 stages identified:
 1. **Private key** generation based on 2048 bits
-2. Creating the *Certificate Signing Request csr* file
+2. Creating the *Certificate Signing Request csr* file, not used on the kubernetes components, just an intermadiate step.
 3. Generating the **Public certificate**, using the information identified on the csr phase

 **Note 1:** Some cases the amount of information neeed to generate the csr and crt files are big, then we can use info.config **Note 2:** By convention the name of the certificate **.crt** is usually the **public certificate**, and **.key** is the **private key**.
+**Note 3:** Keep in mind that communication between workers and apiserver is trought the load balancer, in this case apiserverlb container, this is the reason the IP is pointed by certificates instead each controller ip addresses.

 ## The Certificate Authority